-Trump delays tariff hike on Chinese goods citing trade talk progress
+Trump delays tariff hike on Chinese goods, citing trade talk progress

 The president did not set a new deadline for the talks to conclude, but he told U.S. state governors gathered at the White House that there could be “very big news over the next week or two” if all went well in the negotiations.

 The White House did not provide specific details on the kind of progress that had been made.

-China’s official Xinhua news agency reported that the two sides made “substantial progress” on specific issues, citing the Chinese delegation in Washington.
+China’s official Xinhua news agency said in a commentary that the goal of an agreement was getting “closer and closer”, but also warned that negotiations would get more difficult as they approached the final stages.

+“The emergence of new uncertainty cannot be ruled out, and the long-term nature, complexity, and difficulty of China-U.S. trade frictions must be clearly recognized,” Xinhua said.

 Trump and Xi called a 90-day truce last year to give their advisers time to negotiate a deal.
-The threat of tariff increases represented significant leverage for the Trump team.
+The threat of tariff increases represented significant leverage for the Trump team as Beijing is trying to stabilize China’s cooling economy.

 “We can’t be sure whether this constitutes a major cave or success because we don’t know the details of what has been negotiated.
 But ... agreeing to extend negotiations a few more weeks definitely is in China’s interests,” said Scott Kennedy, a China expert at the Center for Strategic and International Studies in Washington.

 “At this point, the U.S. has likely gotten all it’s going to get out of China.”

 J.P.
 Morgan Asset Management market strategist Tai Hui said the move suggested both sides wanted a settlement of the dispute and added that further tariff escalation would have added to concerns about the U.S. growth outlook.